Piling Mat: Design Process & Specifications

 This guide has explained how to determine the piling mat specifications for your next construction project.
 By following the T-Value piling mat design process outlined above, you’ll be able to create a working platform that is stable enough to support your piling rigs without being overengineered for the task at hand.

 See our T-Value guide for further information on applying this method to piling mat design.
-If you’re looking for extra support with your project, sign up for our free software Tensar+ and navigate to the working platform design module.
+If you’re looking for extra support with your project, sign up for our free software, Tensar+ and navigate to the working platform design module.

 References